Car Insurance in New Jersey: $1,925/yr

-New Jersey drivers pay an average of $1,925/year for auto insurance — $136 above the national average.
-Compare quotes and save.
+New Jersey is the 12th most expensive state in the country for full-coverage auto insurance — $136 above the $1,789 national average.

 How New Jersey stacks up

 At $1,925 per year for full coverage, New Jersey drivers pay 8% more than the national average of $1,789.
+That makes it the 12th most expensive state across 50 states + D.C. in our 2026 ranking.
 No-fault state with choice of basic or standard policy.
 Population density drives high collision rates.

 Premiums vary widely within New Jersey based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.